smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

      * @param {String} initialText - The initial text that is used as a placeholder text.
 It might not work on some head units
      * @param {KeyboardProperties} customKeyboardProperties - the custom keyboard configuration to be used when the keyboard is displayed
      * @param {KeyboardListener} keyboardListener - A keyboard listener to capture user input
      * @return {Number} - A unique cancelID that can be used to cancel this keyboard.
-If `null`, no keyboard was created */ presentKeyboard (initialText, customKeyboardProperties, keyboardListener)
+If `null`, no keyboard was created.
+     */
+    presentKeyboard (initialText, customKeyboardProperties, keyboardListener)